-This article covers two specific Dotdigital use cases where limiting customer activity is important for you.
+This article covers two Dotdigital use cases where limiting customer activity is important for you.

 Use case 1: Event registration

-Suppose you want to create a form where only the first 100 submissions for an event you are organising are accepted.
-After reaching this limit, any additional submissions should receive a message indicating that the list is full or that the event is fully booked.
+Suppose you want to create a form that only accepts the first 100 event registrations.
+After reaching this limit, additional submissions should receive a message indicating that the list is full or that the event is fully booked.

 Use case 2: Product sample distribution

 Suppose you have 100 free product samples to distribute to your customers and you want to send them to the first 100 people that complete the survey.
-After reaching the limit, you want to inform your customers that all samples have been distributed.
+After reaching the limit, you want to display a message that all samples have been distributed.

 Solution overview

-To manage the first 100 form submissions or survey completions, you can enrol contacts into a program and use a Quantity split node.
+To manage the first 100 submissions, enrol contacts into a program and use a Quantity split node.
 This method allows you to effectively control the number of submissions processed.

 Step-by-step guide to limiting form submissions or survey completions